Pointer Telocation

-Pointer Telocation was a publicly traded company, headquartered in Israel, that developed automatic vehicle location solutions and provided roadside automotive service.
-Its shares were traded on the NASDAQ Capital Market and were listed on the Tel Aviv Stock Exchange until 2012, and then again starting April 2016.
+Pointer Telocation was a publicly traded company, headquartered in Israel, that developed automatic vehicle location systems and provided roadside automotive service.
+Its shares were traded on the NASDAQ Capital Market and were listed on the Tel Aviv Stock Exchange until 2012, and then again starting in April 2016.
 In October 2019, the company merged with I.D.
 Systems, Inc., to form PowerFleet.

 Operations

-Pointer Telocation operates in two areas of the motor vehicle services industry.
-The company provides RF- and GPS/GPRS-based automatic vehicle location solutions and command-and-control systems for fleet management and stolen vehicle recovery; and in addition, through its Shagrir subsidiary, it provides roadside assistance to motorists.
+Pointer Telocation provided two different motor vehicle-related services: RF- and GPS/GPRS-based automatic vehicle location systems and command-and-control systems for fleet management and stolen vehicle recovery, and, through its Shagrir subsidiary, roadside assistance to motorists.

 Corporate history

 Pointer was originally the name of a product developed by Nexus Telecommunications Systems Ltd. and marketed by Eden Telecom Ltd., beginning in 1999 with Eden's founding.
 The product's name was inspired by the Pointer dog breed.
 At the time of its establishment Eden was a joint venture of four Israeli investors: Motorola, Nexus, Poalim Investments, and Clal.
 In 1997 Nexus Telecommunications Systems changed its name to Nexus Telocation Systems Ltd. In 2002 Eden changed its name to Pointer.
 In 2004 Nexus Telocation Systems acquired Pointer and in 2006 changed its name to Pointer Telocation Ltd.

-In May, 2006, Pointer Telocation signed an agreement with Latin American customer netting approximately $1.4 million, which was recorded as a one time income in Q2 2006 financial results.
-In addition, a new service level agreement was being negotiated with the customer to govern future activities.

 Shaul Elovitch's Eurocom Group began accumulating shares of Pointer in August 2008, acquiring 9.03% of the company.
 Since December 2008 Eurocom holds 14.66% of Pointer's shares.
 DBSI Investments controls 37.27% of the company.